United States

 You're London-based.
 Can you really serve US clients effectively?

 Yes, and I have been doing it since 2019.
-UK-to-US time zones are a net advantage for operators: I start my day reading your overnight analytics and write deliverables before your East Coast morning.
-Most of my US clients are on Slack or a weekly Zoom, and I have never had a client say remote work was the limiting factor, the limiting factor is whether you're getting senior time or junior time, and with me you are getting senior time.
+UK-to-US time zones can be a net advantage for operators: I start my day reading your overnight analytics and write deliverables before your East Coast morning.
+Most US clients are on Slack or a weekly Zoom, and remote work has not been a limiting factor on the engagements I have run.

 How is US SEO different from UK SEO?

 Three meaningful differences.
-First, scale, the US market is roughly six times the size of the UK by digital ad spend ($413 billion vs £44.7 billion), which means more competition but also more search volume per keyword.
+First, scale, the US market is roughly six times the size of the UK by digital ad spend (US$294.6 billion in 2025 per IAB/PwC vs £40.5 billion per IAB UK), which means more competition but also more search volume per keyword.
 Second, city-by-city competition density varies more dramatically: New York, San Francisco, and LA are brutal; Dallas, Atlanta, and Phoenix are meaningfully more winnable; Tier 3 metros are often genuinely underoptimized.
 Third, the US sector mix is different, healthcare, legal, and home services are larger SEO verticals proportionally, and the local services category has unique quirks like state-by-state licensing requirements that affect schema.

 What does US SEO cost?